GSK-Biostatistics/beastt/README.md

 ## Usage

-At the moment {beastt} covers cases when borrowing from external control data with either normal or binary endpoints.
+At the moment {beastt} covers borrowing from external control data for normal, binary, and time to event endpoints.
 For more information, see the vignettes.
-Future updates are expected to include cases with survival endpoints and repeated measure.

 ## Contributing